Military Gendarmerie (Poland): Role in civilian policing

 In October 2020, the Military Gendarmerie were ordered to help the civilian police in the "protection of safety and public order", starting from 28 October 2020.
 The order was given in the context of the COVID-19 pandemic in Poland.
-Since the beginning of the pandemic, the ZW has taken an increasingly public and pervasive role in the policing of society, often supplementing or fully overtaking the traditional roles of the national Police force.
+Since the beginning of the pandemic, the ŻW has taken an increasingly public and pervasive role in the policing of society, often supplementing or fully overtaking the traditional roles of the national Police force.

-Among other notable role changes and developments in the last two years, the ZW has overtaken all duties on patrolling the highways and national roads to inspect the goods of large trucks and their roadworthiness, and for the first time arrest powers were extended to the ZW when dealing with truck drivers who carry unregistered arms, drugs or illegal immigrants which fall out of the jurisdiction zones of the border force.
+Among other notable role changes and developments in the last two years, the ŻW has overtaken all duties on patrolling the highways and national roads to inspect the goods of large trucks and their roadworthiness, and for the first time arrest powers were extended to the ŻW when dealing with truck drivers who carry unregistered arms, drugs or illegal immigrants which fall out of the jurisdiction zones of the border force.

-In urban areas, local ZW units have been signposted to augment the local police in carrying out pedestrianised patrols and fining drivers who do not follow pedestrian-priority road laws.
-It also appears that ZW has begun to augment the police and fire services in search operations – ZW equipment and personnel have begun to be deployed to search for missing persons.
-In the past, ZW units have been regularly deployed for this purpose to search for deserters and conscription-avoiders and much experience remains in this area.
+In urban areas, local ŻW units have been signposted to augment the local police in carrying out pedestrianised patrols and fining drivers who do not follow pedestrian-priority road laws.
+It also appears that ŻW has begun to augment the police and fire services in search operations – ŻW equipment and personnel have begun to be deployed to search for missing persons.
+In the past, ŻW units have been regularly deployed for this purpose to search for deserters and conscription-avoiders and much experience remains in this area.

-Most visibly to the public eye however is the expansion of use of ZW units in protection of public events and gatherings.
-ZW units have been increasingly regularly deployed to supplement or overtake the roles of the national police in overseeing public events, gatherings and sports events.
+Most visibly to the public eye however is the expansion of use of ŻW units in protection of public events and gatherings. ŻW units have been increasingly regularly deployed to supplement or overtake the roles of the national police in overseeing public events, gatherings and sports events.
 Notably however, they have been excluded from protests (from which they are constitutionally banned) and VIP/government protection (unlike other Gendarmerie forces in Spain and France, however, in Poland this role is undertaken by the SOP).

 Two military police officers and a four-wheel drive police car from the Żandarmeria Wojskowa.